 Hello, my name is Dave Kjaer…

 To fuel this new lifestyle, it became obvious that my diet needed to change.
 I started tracking my nutrition and was shocked by the results.
 I eventually ditched all meat and dairy and went entirely plant-based.
 I have never looked back and think this was the greatest change that I ever made.
 I was now able to stay fueled AND recover faster.
 This made me ask the question, “If animals are not needed for food, why kill them?”.
-Animal rights is now one of my major passions.
-Correction… it always was.
+Animal rights is now one of my passions.

-After all of this, I am 100% positive that if 5 year-old me could have seen his future in a crystal ball, he would have been thrilled beyond belief to see himself going full-gas in a bike crit race at the age of 50 while also fighting for animals to be treated as sentient beings.
-I feel like I have come out of a multi-decade funk and am now back where I should have been all along.
+After all of this, I am 100% positive that if 5 year-old me could have seen his future in a crystal ball, he would have been thrilled beyond belief to see himself at the age of 50 going full-gas in a crit race and running distances he never dreamed he could all while fighting for animals to be treated as sentient beings.

+It kind of feels like I came out of a multi-decade funk and am now back where I should have been all along.
 I hope you like the site and find something of interest here.